9d4/goquiz/README.md

 ```

 On the first run the app will automatically create the config `goquiz.yml`.
 Configure it if needed.

+To clean up the app, just delete the `goquiz.db` file.

 ### Build with these in mind:
 - Single Binary: GoQuiz is designed to be compiled into a single binary file, making it easy to distribute and run on various systems without any additional dependencies or installations.